 8 Ways to Prioritize Yourself When You’re a Parent

-As 2021 comes to an end, this is your friendly reminder to remember yourself in the new year.
+This is your friendly reminder to remember yourself.
 Whether you’re expecting or already have children, know that it’s not selfish to prioritize yourself.
 As a mother, your body will prioritize your baby biologically but it’s crucial to remember your own needs – this goes for your partner, too.
 Self-care is essential to maintaining your own health and also key to your child’s physical and mental wellbeing.

 Our friend Dr. Alice Pickering, licensed clinical psychologist and perinatal mental health professional, believes that prioritizing your mental health should be a non-negotiable, and we couldn’t agree more.
 She recognizes that becoming a parent is a time of BIG change accompanied by a shift in identity.
 Life as you know it is no longer really, well, life as you know it…and that can be difficult to manage.
 So how do you make the best of this new territory?
 How do you thrive during this period of uncertainty, doubt, confidence, learning, and growth?